flask.blog

 If Flask’s version number appears, your installation is successful!

-Congratulations!
-You've successfully installed Flask on Windows 11.
+You’ve successfully installed Flask on Windows 11.
 You can now start building your first Flask app.